ar4/agdeblend/README.md

 ## Get started

 The [documentation](https://ausargeo.pages.dev/agdeblend) contains instructions for installing and using AGDeblend, as well as a description of the included examples.

+## Citing

+If you wish to cite AGDeblend, the recommended DOI is `10.5281/zenodo.5719307`.